Extending the Kingdom of God Among Urban Secularists and Beyond

 M. SCOTT PECK AND BLUE OCEAN THOUGHT

 The seminal work for most Blue Ocean faith development stage-theory conversations is M. Scott Peck’s 1993 book Further Along the Road Less Traveled.[8]
-Schmelzer describes his debt to Peck in chapter entitled, “How M. Scott Peck Saved My Life,”[9] and anyone who doubts that Peck is king in these discussions need only read the ongoing conversation on the Blue Ocean platform blog Not the Religious Type[10] to disabuse themselves of this notion.
+Schmelzer describes his debt to Peck in a chapter entitled, “How M. Scott Peck Saved My Life,”[9] and anyone who doubts that Peck is king in these discussions need only read the ongoing conversation on the Blue Ocean platform blog Not the Religious Type[10] to disabuse themselves of this notion.

 A Four-Stage Model of Faith Development

-Peck describes Stage One in faith development as “Chaotic/Antisocial” (simplified to “criminal” by Schmelzer).[11]
+Peck describes Stage One in faith development as “Chaotic/Antisocial” (simplified to “Criminal” by Schmelzer).[11]
 It is the state of lawlessness “absent of spirituality” into which all human beings are born and which 20% of the American adult population never surpasses.[12]

-Peck’s Stage Three is known as “Skeptic/Individual” (Schmelzer, “rebellious.”)[16]
+Peck’s Stage Three is known as “Skeptic/Individual” (Schmelzer, “Rebellious.”)[16]
 It is a transitional phase of religious doubt accompanied by inquisitiveness in other areas of life that marks adolescence for most Americans.[17]

 A Fruitful Approach to Church Planting Among Young Urban Skeptics

 Peck’s four-stage system has proven an ideal paradigm for churches seeking to reach skeptical university-educated adults in secularized urban settings.[20]
 Peck provides a marvelous structure for interpreting the spiritual journey of most highly intelligent and liberally educated Americans, such as Stanford grads (like Schmelzer and Park) and MIT/Harvard grads (like the Cambridge residents Schmelzer and Park are trying to reach).[21]
-By definition “Blue Ocean” leaders are seeking to reach Stage 3 skeptical/individual rebellious “blue” populations,[22] not by building Stage 3 formal/institutional rule-based “red” churches, but rather by fostering Stage 4 mystical/communal churches.[23]
+By definition “Blue Ocean” leaders are seeking to reach Stage 3 skeptical/individual rebellious populations,[22] not by building Stage 3 formal/institutional rule-based churches, but rather by fostering Stage 4 mystical/communal churches.[23]
 Furthermore, Peck’s Mystical Stage 4 lines up extremely well with another key Vineyard and Blue Ocean value: John Wimber’s adaptation of Fuller Seminary professor Paul Hiebert’s[24] “centered-set” versus “bounded-set” thinking.[25]
+(See, Schmelzer on Centered-set thinking.)

 DEEPER WATERS OF DEVELOPMENTAL PSYCHOLOGY